Skip to content

 }

-/* Insert into priority tree */
+/* No receiver waiting: insert into the priority tree and notify */

 msg_insert(msg_ptr, info);